Andrzej Czabański: Appeals and impending moratorium

 Czabański appealed his death sentence aggressively after his conviction, and he received much support from his family in his efforts, with his mother, Teresa, making public appeals on behalf of her son and his lawyer launching several post-conviction relief efforts, to no avail.
 Ultimately, the Council of State refused to commute Czabański's death sentence to life or a lesser jail term.

 Czabański's death sentence had inconvenient timing as well, considering that during the time that he spent on death row, Polish legislators were in discussions to abolish the death penalty nationwide for civilian crimes.
 However, although Czabański and his family allegedly hoped that they could postpone his execution until after abolition came to fruition in Poland, those talks never resulted in any meaningful change in legislation before Czabański's execution took place.
 In fact, shortly before Czabański's execution, a Polish lawmaker drafted legislation to place a moratorium on the death penalty, but it was not enforced until after the execution took place.

 Execution

 On 21 April 1988, at approximately 5:10 p.m., Czabański was executed by hanging in Kraków's Montelupich Prison, where civilian death sentences were known to have been carried out.
 He was 28 years old.
 His last request before death was for a cigarette.

 Poland's method of hanging was different from that which many other parts of the Western world, like the United Kingdom, the United States, and Australia, among others, and was using "short drop" hangings, subjecting the prisoner to death by slow strangulation.

-On 21 April 1988, Czabański was brought into the death chamber wearing denim.
+On 21 April 1988, Czabański was brought into the death chamber wearing a denim prison uniform.
 Witnesses claimed that it took Czabański approximately 20 minutes to strangle to death.